Mark Totten: U.S. attorney for the Western District of Michigan

 On November 12, 2021, President Joe Biden announced his intent to nominate Totten to serve as the United States attorney for the Western District of Michigan.
 On November 15, 2021, his nomination was sent to the United States Senate.
 On January 13, 2022, his nomination was reported out of the Senate Judiciary Committee.
 On April 27, 2022, his nomination was confirmed in the Senate by voice vote.
 He was sworn in on May 5, 2022.
+Due to a new president taking office, he resigned his position effective January 20, 2025.

 Personal life

 Totten and his wife, Kristin, have two children.
-Kristin Totten is an education attorney for the American Civil Liberties Union (ACLU) of Michigan who has represented children in Flint, Michigan, who were affected by contaminated water in the city.